Abdelrhman2371999/-NGINX-Plus-Gateway-Fabric-Installation-Suite/test.md

 1. Install Dynatrace Operator
 2. Deploy DynaKube (OneAgent + ActiveGate)
-3. Observe cluster, services, and traffic
+3. Observe cluster & services
-4. Use dashboards and Problems for analysis
+4. Analyze traffic and problems

 ---

 ## 📊 Observability with Dynatrace

-This repository includes a **complete, real-world guide** for integrating Kubernetes with Dynatrace using the **Operator + DynaKube** model.
+This repository includes a **complete real-world guide** for integrating Kubernetes with Dynatrace using the **Operator + DynaKube** model.

 ### Features Enabled